 Moon Day was created in 2009.
 The first objective is to recognize Neil Armstrong’s accomplishment, being the first person to walk on the moon.
 In addition, this day is designed to showcase past, present, and future efforts at space exploration.

 Neither the U.S. Congress nor the President of the United States has proclaimed today to be a “National” day.
 Yet, a handful of websites reference it as a national day.
-Let’s change this.
-Write to your local congressperson requesting a National Moon Day proclamation.
+Without a doubt, this holiday merits a global event.
+When Neil Armstrong stepped out onto the lunar surface on July 20, 1969, he said “That’s one small step for man, and one giant leap for mankind”.
+As a result, this is truly an international holiday.

-Definition of “National” Days – and why it so important to distinguish and identify true national days.
+Definition of “National” Days – Find out why it so important to distinguish and identify true national days.

 Flower of the Day: Moonflower